bookofproofs/bookofproofs.github.io/_sources/history/19th-century/weber.md

 * Weber's later years at Göttingen were devoted to work in electrodynamics and the electrical structure of matter.
 * For his outstanding achievements Weber received many honours.
 * In 1935 the unit of magnetic flux was named the weber in his honour.
-* In fact around that time the term weber was quite widely used for the unit of electric current but Helmholtz had been in a number of disputes with Weber so he was keen to not have such an important unit named after someone with whom he frequently disagreed.
+* Around that time the term weber was quite widely used for the unit of electric current but Helmholtz had been in a number of disputes with Weber so he was keen to not have such an important unit named after someone with whom he frequently disagreed.
 * Weber left his more lasting impression on physical theory with his atomistic conception of electrical charge and his vision of the role of such charges in determining the electrical, magnetic and thermal properties of matter.

 Born 4 October 1804, Wittenberg, Saxony (now Germany).
 Died 23 June 1891, Göttingen, Germany.